Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 <a name="nechunk"></a>
 ## Receive Named Entity Tokens and Tags

-To receive the tokens and tags info from sentence:
+To receive the tokens and tags information from sentence:

 1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app: